Ankit2527/Sensity_Project_ConditionalGAN/README.md

 From the loss curve it can be observed that the with increasing number of epochs the  generator loss decreases while the discriminaor loss increases, although the generator loss is quite high so it will be fairly easy for the discriminator to indentify the real and fake (generated) images.

-## Real and Generated Images(after 40 epochs)
+## Real and Generated Images (after 40 epochs)

 <p align="center">
 <img src="Sensity_Project_Results/Real_and_Generated_Images_side_by_side.png">
 </p>

-## Running Unnittest
+## Running Unittest

-To run unnitest, run the following command
+To run unittest for the discriminator, run the following command

 ```bash
   python unnitests.py